www-codeblock-io/Sovereign/README.md

     ```bash copy
     bitcoin-qt
     ```
 3. Once you see the pop up notification that Bitcoin Core is available (loaded).
 Then stop Bitcoin Core again.
+By clicking the ```X``` on the GUI or running:
     ```bash copy
     bitcoin-cli -datadir=/media/<User>\<External_SSD_Name> stop
     ```